-Individuals interested in applying must attend an Essential Requirements (ER) session at Coleman College for Health Sciences.
-Go online or call 713.718.7230 for the dates,4 times and location of the sessions.
+Individuals interested in applying must attend an Information session at Coleman College for Health Sciences.
+Go online or call 713.718.7230 for the dates, times and location of the sessions.
 For further information, please see the General Application Procedures for Health Science programs.

-Students enrolled in Professional Nursing Review and Licensure Preparation (RNSG 2130) capstone course are required to complete, at a score specified by program faculty, a standardized EXIT EXAM.
-Failure to attain the required score will result in students not completing the program and not being certified for the NCLEX-RN Exam.
-Graduates not completing the NCLEX-RN within one year of graduation from the ADN program will be required to complete remediation and testing as specified by the program.
+Students enrolled in the RNSG 2130 (Professional Nursing Review and Licensure Preparation) capstone course are required to complete, a standardized exit exam, at a score specified by program.

+Failure to attain the required score/grade for the course, students will be given two additional opportunities to pass the exam(s).
+Failure to attain the required grade for the course, will result in student not completing the program and not being certified for the NCLEX-RN exam.

-- Demonstrate competency in completing a comprehensive assessment and administering medications in the clinical setting. - Select appropriate verbal and written communication techniques for the effective management of a code. - Apply cognitive knowledge in the successful completion of an exit examination. - · Construct a concept map for a complex patient. - Demonstrate appropriate professional nursing behavior, dress, and communication which include cultural diversity while attending clinical rotations in the A.D.N.
-Program.
+- Demonstrate competency in completing a comprehensive assessment and administering medications in the clinical setting. - Select appropriate verbal and written communication techniques for the effective management of a code. - Apply cognitive knowledge in the successful completion of an exit examination. - Construct a concept map for a complex patient.

-For more information call 713-718-7230 or 713-718-7231 or email m.portersanchez@hccs.edu
+For more information call 713-718-7230 or 713-718-7231 or email Viveca.Montgomery@hccs.edu